ShipFail/consensus-oracle/README.md

 2. If all strings are equal → `consensusScore = 1.0`
 3. Otherwise:

-   * compute embeddings for each answer
+   * compute embeddings for each answer (using Vertex AI embeddings)
    * average pairwise cosine similarity → `consensusScore`
 4. Map score to label: